jwkenney/jwkenney.github.io/_posts/2021-03-01-auditing-configuration-drift.md

 ## Step 3: Develop your Ansible roles and playbooks with the present drift in mind

-With a better idea of where the configuration drift is in your environment, you will have better insight into how you should design your roles and playbooks.
+With a better idea of where the configuration drift is in your environment, you will have more insight into how you should design your roles and playbooks.
 Which configs and settings need custom per-host variables?
 Are there any "snowflake" builds that require special accommodations?

 Generally, you don't want to add complexity to your roles until a situation requires it... but searching for those situations ahead of time, can save you a lot of grief and surprise refactoring work during your initial configuration rollout.